Daniel Ballard: Arsenal

 Born in Stevenage, Ballard joined the Arsenal Academy at the age of eight.
 He signed his first professional contract in June 2018.
+Having been released on two occasions, Arsenal offered him scholarship terms when he was 16 following an appearance in a friendly match, away at Bayern Munich.

 Loan to Swindon Town

 Ballard moved on loan from Arsenal to Swindon Town in July 2019.
 He made his debut in a 2–0 win against Scunthorpe United in the League Two on 3 August 2019, coming off the bench in the 88th minute.
 He then scored his first career goal in an EFL Trophy tie against Chelsea U21s on 6 August 2019.
 But his loan spell was cut short after just three appearances due to a severe knee injury that required 5 months of recovery time.

 Loan to Blackpool

 In October 2020, he moved on loan to Blackpool, signing with the club until January 2021.
 Ballard made his debut in a 1–0 loss against Charlton in League One on 20 October.
 On 5 January 2021, it was announced that the loan had been extended to the end of the season.
 He scored his first goal for the club in a 1–1 draw against Crewe Alexandra on 2 March 2021.